How to Apply

 Completing a Nomination Form

-Nominees should provide a CV to support their nomination form.
-It helps the Commission if this is set out in a way that relates to the Commission’s criteria for assessing nominations.
+Applicants should provide a CV to support their nomination form.
+This should be a succinct summary of the nominee’s achievements, focusing on their experience that relates to the Commission’s criteria for assessing nominations.

 Closing Date for Nominations